Living in the South of Italy / What I Loved & Didn't Love

 This is such an important warning if you suffer from pollen allergies like I do.
 For the first six months I was fine and then it hit me.
 I then suffered from allergies year round and had to leave.
 It made life unbearable.
-These parts of the Mediterranean are known for their Parietaria and olive pollen which can cause nasty reactions that are difficult to treat with antihistamine alone.
+These parts of the Mediterranean are known for their Parietaria and olive pollen which can cause nasty reactions all year round that are difficult to treat with antihistamine alone if at all.
 Also, due to the humid climate, many apartments have problems with mold.
 So if you are someone who has a sensitive immune system I would think twice about moving south.

 The south only tends to have two types of weather - hot or rainy.
 And it's not built for rainy weather.
 Everything looks drab when it pours and it can rain a lot between November and March.
 I'm also not someone who makes the most of hot days.
 I prefer cooler climate.